RumeelHussainbnb/CoreDAODocs/docs/FAQs/validator-faqs.md

 ### 4. What is the minimum amount of CORE tokens required to stake for becoming a validator?

 On the Core Chain network, validators are required to stake a certain minimum amount of CORE tokens that gets locked up for the duration a validator node provides its services.
-On testnet, the minimum amount is **10,000 CORE**.
-Whereas, on the mainnet the minimum amount is **XX CORE**.
+On testnet, the minimum amount is **10,000 tCORE**.
+Whereas, on the mainnet the minimum amount is **10,000 CORE**.

 ### 5. How are validators rewarded in the Core Chain ecosystem?